tcolgate/godinstall/README.md

 - Sources, Content-?, Trnslations not  currently handled
 - Only a single release is supported
-- All versions are currently kept, (this will be configurable)
 - The objects in the blob store are likely to change
 - No current means of reviewin the logs